The Mindfulness Course

 The Mindfulness Course consists of one 2-hourly session each week over a period of 8 weeks.
 This enables participants to understand how the mind works, and develop mindfulness techniques & skills through weekly practice.

-Upon successful completion of the course, participants will be better able to manage their mental well-being and work-life balance and earn CPD accredited hours toward their professional development.
+Upon successful completion of the course, participants will be able to manage their mental well-being and work-life balance bette.

 The mindfulness course can be delivered in-person and online in a group or to individuals who would like a one-on-one personal session.
 We also offer this service B2B.

 How you will benefit